PhilipDaniels/dotfiles/INSTALL.md

 Especially if SSH is complaining about /cydrive/c... this indicates the home folder is wrong in /etc/passwd.

-Use the "apt-cyg" script to install packages; a version is in ~/OtherApps so it should be on your path (adding that folder to the path is part of the general setup instructions).
+Use the "apt-cyg" script to install packages; a version is in %PUBLICROOT%\Apps so it should be on your path (adding that folder to the path is part of the general setup instructions).